nanoapi/nanoapi.github.io/src/PROTOCOL.md

 # Request/Response Protocol
 Each language binding implements a very simple request/response protocol to communicate with the node over the IPC mechanisms the clients wants to support.

-An implementation can alternatively delegate to the C API over FFI, or whichever existing API binding is most suitable.
+An implementation can alternatively delegate to an existing API binding, such as C FFI.

 ## Protocol layout
-The protocol is a simple length-prefixed binary format with a header message for both the request and the response to indicate what type of request is being transmitted.
+The protocol is a length-prefixed binary format with a header message for both the request and the response to indicate what type of request is being transmitted.
 The request type must be present in the response header as well, in anticipation of future callback/async features.

 ### Request